Abbykus/Abbycus-ESP8266-Development-Board/README.md

 - **MOSI** Not user available.
 - **SCLK** Not user available.
 - **GND** Board ground connect.
-- **IO15** GPIO15 / MTDO / HSPICS / UART0_RTS.
+- **IO15** GPIO15 / MTDO / HSPICS / UART0_RTS. ** STRAPPING PIN **
-- **IO2** GPIO2 / UART1_TXD.
+- **IO2** GPIO2 / UART1_TXD. ** STRAPPING PIN **
-- **IO0** GPIO0 / HSPI_MISO / I2S_DATA.
+- **IO0** GPIO0 / HSPI_MISO / I2S_DATA. ** STRAPPING PIN **
 - **IO4** GPIO4.
 - **IO5** GPIO5 / IR_R.
 - **RXD** UART0_RXD / GPIO3.
-- **TXD** UART0_TXD / GPIO1.
+- **TXD** UART0_TXD / GPIO1. ** STRAPPING PIN **

 #### *NOT USER AVAILABLE PINS*
-Several pins labeled "Not user available" are used internally by the module to connect to the 4MB flash chip.
+Several pins labeled "Not user available" are used internally by the ESP-12F module.
 These signals are provided on the breakout pins but should not be connected externally.

 #### *STRAPPING PINS*
-Three GPIO pins are used by the ESP8266 to control boot mode as follows:
+Three GPIO pins are used by the ESP8266 to control boot mode.
+The pin level during boot is as follows:
 - **IO0** UART download mode - pulldown.
 Boot from flash - floating or pullup.
-- **IO2**
+- **IO2** UART download mode - pullup.
+Boot from flash - floating or pullup.
+- **IO15** UART download mode - pulldown.
+Boot from flash - pulldown.
+Additionally TXD0 should be held high during boot.
+The QDEV ESP8266 manages the state of the strapping pins during boot but any user circuitry connected to these pins should not interfere with the boot states shown above.

 ## USAGE